plumvillage/newsletter/src/2023/en/articles/young-buds--mindful-manners.md

 > “Working together with the Sangha, as an organism, makes me feel free from individual concerns, and I can enjoy working with more ease.”<cite>Sr. Lam Hy</cite>

-<h2 class="young-ones-center-heading">What is the mindful manner that gives you the most freedom, and why?</h2>
+<h3 class="young-ones-center-heading">What is the mindful manner<br/>that gives you the most freedom,<br/>and why?</h2>

-> The mindful manner about sharing a room helped me to become more aware of others’ needs - which are often different from mine.
-More and more, I am learning to interact, to double check, and to hear what is said and what is not being said - something I find so interesting.”<cite>Br.
-Dinh Tuc</cite>
+> “I like to practice not chatting while working.
+I can feel the energy of stopping and calming in my heart, and I can contemplate more clearly my body and mind.”<cite>Sr. An Niem</cite>

 > “Mindful cooking.
 While I work, I can be aware of my breathing, of what I am doing, of the thoughts and speech I produce… being aware of what I am doing clearly, I feel very free and joyful.”<cite>Br.
 Ruong Duc</cite>